 Getting clarity about your values can be an invaluable litmus test for decision making.
 I recommend taking some time to find your inner compass.
 Here’s an example of how I use this tool.
 My top values in this order are: God, health, family, contribution, new learning, fun and adventure.

-You’ll actually be more susceptible to negative peer influence and impulsive decisions when you’re tired or hungry.
-When blood sugar is low or your feel less focus, you don’t give yourself time to think clearly about values and long term consequences.
-If you’re faced with a complex decision, give yourself some time to focus on your values and notice if it fits.
+Don’t forget we are all actually more susceptible to negative peer influence and impulsive decisions when we’re tired or hungry.
+When blood sugar is low we feel less focused, and don’t think clearly about values and long term consequences.
+If you’re faced with a complex decision, give yourself some time to actually focus on your values and notice if it fits.

 There will always be someone questioning your choices.
 What really matters are whether the choices you make reflect your values and support your health.
 Most major accomplishments aren’t made without some sacrifice and some raised eyebrows.
 In the end most people would say getting a college degree was worth the sacrifice of partying every weekend with friends.
 But this pressure may make you question your efforts at times.